rails-sqlserver/tiny_tds/README.md

 If none exist, our native extension will use MiniPortile to install any missing dependencies listed above for your specific platform.
 These dependencies will be built and linked within the installed TinyTDS gem.
 Please read the MiniPortile and/or Windows sections at the end of this file for advanced configuration options past the following:

 ```
---enable-system-freetds / --disable-system-freetds
---enable-system-iconv   / --disable-system-iconv
---enable-system-openssl / --disable-system-openssl
-  Force use of system or builtin freetds/iconv/openssl library.
-  Default is to prefer system libraries and fallback to builtin.

 --with-freetds-dir=DIR
   Use the freetds library placed under DIR.

---enable-lookup
-  Search for freetds through all paths in the PATH environment variable.

---enable-cross-build
-  Do cross-build.
 ```